SpenceKonde/ATTinyCore/README.md

 `†` These speeds support vUSB - 12 MHz and 16 MHz modes may not work reliably with aggressively tuned internal oscillators.
 16.5 and 12.8 are much better - but 12.8 requires a very large amount of flash.
 Note that 64/12.8 is an integer, so this has inherrently better timekeeping capability than other odd speeds, though even the weird speeds do now work correctly. .

 `‡` The ULP is the "Ultra Low Power" oscillator that replaced the 128 kHz WDT oscillator on the 441/841/828/1634.
 Like the WDT oscillator, it is only calibrated very roughly - the spec is +/- 30% (over the whole operating range - so in practice it's usually not quite that bad).
 On the 1634 and 828, it always runs at 32 KHz, but on the 841, it can apparently clock the system up to 16 times that rate.
-Though there is a tuning register, and a nice responsive looking tuning curve in the typical properties section of the datasheet, look more closely - there are only 4 points marked on the horizontal axis: Sure enough in the register, there are only 2 bits of tuning for it, and that graph just gives you a false impression otherwise.
+Though there is a tuning register, and a nice looking tuning curve in the typical properties section of the datasheet, look more closely - there are only 4 points marked on the horizontal axis: Sure enough in the register, there are only 2 bits of tuning for it, and the fact that the graph shows curves instead of points is just a case study in how to lie with graphs and numbers.

 `!` Micros takes longer to return on these clocks - the math for micros is easiest if the prescaler used by the millis timer (almost always 64, except at extremely low clock speeds) can be evenly divided by the clock speed in MHz; in that case, we can just rightshift the number of ticks.
 When it can't, we use bitshift/addition ersatz division, which is slower (we never use actual division - We did VERY briefly, until someone noticed just how long micros() was taking to return)